Getting started with infusion therapy

-Your doctor or healthcare provider will refer you to Option Care to receive home infusion therapy.
+Your doctor or healthcare provider will refer you to Option Care to receive home or alternate site infusion therapy.
 Like other prescriptions, your insurance coverage will need to be verified.
 Fortunately, you have an experienced team of professional reimbursement specialists ready to work for you.
 Option Care is contracted with more than 800 health plans, including commercial, employer, and Centers of Medicare and Medicaid Services (CMS).
 Our specialists will work with you to help you find available financial assistance for charges that may not be covered.

 An Option Care customer service representative will contact you to review your insurance coverage and confirm your information.
 They will explain the insurance authorization process and then contact your insurance company to verify your benefits and obtain insurance authorization for your treatment.
 This step is critical to receiving treatment, and it can take time.